dantavares/dynv6-updater/powershell-ver/README.md

 Start the app via the Start-DynV6 Update.cmd script for better compatibility

-An icon will be created in the system tray, right click to manually refresh, display information or exit.
+An icon will be created in the system tray, right click to sync now, show status or exit.

 You can create a link of Start-DynV6_Updater.cmd on "%userprofile%\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup" and the script will running on system startup.